LIFTING MAGNETS

 K Series

-Integrated controls on the K series allow the operator to turn on or off the magnet on the magnet with ease.
+Integrated controls on the K series allow the operator to turn on or off this electromagnetic lifting magnet on the magnet with ease.
 230V.

 EMR Series